Age Against The Machine

 Personal side note, Soul Food is one of my personal top five favorite hi-hop albums, I loved it then, love it now.
 My first true introduction to southern hip-hop and one I go back to often, happy that the whole group is back in action.

-Support the band here, buy the album here and for a limited time you can stream the album at NPR.
-Also peep some samples below:
+Support the artist here, buy the album here, and peep some video below: